-The summaries of the various agreements set forth below are qualified in their entirety by reference to the full text of the agreements, which are (i) exhibits to Sohu's Annual Report on Form 10-K for the fiscal year ended December 31, 2002, in the case of the January 1, 2003 agreements with Charles Zhang and Derek Palaschuk, (ii) an exhibit to Sohu's Quarterly Report on Form 10-Q for the quarter ended March 31, 2003, in the case of the January 2003 agreement with Victor Koo, (iii) an exhibit to Sohu's Annual Report on Form 10-K for the fiscal year ended December 31, 2003, in the case of the December 9, 2003 resignation agreement with Derek Palaschuk, (iv) an exhibit to Sohu's Quarterly Report on Form 10-Q for the quarter ended March 31, 2004, in the case of the March 8, 2004 resignation agreement with Derek Palaschuk, (v) an exhibit to Sohu's Quarterly Report on Form 10-Q for the quarter ended March 31, 2004, in the case of the March 8, 2004 agreement with Carol Yu, and (vi) an exhibit to Sohu's Current Report on Form 8-K filed on February 8, 2005, in the case of the resignation agreement with Victor Koo.
+The summaries of the various agreements set forth below are qualified in their entirety by reference to the full text of the agreements, which are (i) an exhibit to Sohu's Quarterly Report on Form 10-Q for the quarter ended March 31, 2003, in the case of the January 2003 agreement with Mr. Victor Koo, (ii) an exhibit to Sohu's Quarterly Report on Form 10-Q for the quarter ended March 31, 2004, in the case of the March 8, 2004 agreement with Ms. Carol Yu, and (iii) an exhibit to Sohu's Current Report on Form 8-K filed on February 8, 2005, in the case of the resignation agreement with Mr. Victor Koo.

-Effective as of January 1, 2003, Sohu entered into three-year employment agreements with each of Charles Zhang and Victor Koo.
-The employment agreements provide that Messrs.
-Zhang and Koo respectively receive base salaries of \$165,000 and \$150,000 per year.
-Mr. Koo's annual base salary was increased to \$180,000 by the Board of Directors effective on October 1, 2004.
-In addition, each of Messrs.
-Zhang and Koo has the opportunity to (i) earn incentive bonuses based upon certain performance criteria and other factors determined relevant by Sohu's Board of Directors, and (ii) receive stock options and other incentive awards.
+Sohu normally enter into three-year employment agreement with its executives.
+These employment agreements provide that the named executive will receive (i) base salaries, (ii) incentive bonuses based on certain performance criteria and (iii) stock options and other incentive awards.
 The employment agreements also provide for the following additional benefits for the named executives: vacation time and sick leave, health and medical insurance, life and disability insurance, housing allowances, reimbursement of tuition fees for the executives' children and tax equalization.
-In addition, Dr. Zhang receives a car allowance under his employment agreement.

-The employment agreements provide for continued employment until termination by either party.
+The employment agreements generally provide for continued employment until termination by either party.
 Sohu may terminate any of the named executives' employment with or without cause at any time.
 However, if the termination is without cause, Sohu must provide the executive with 30 days' prior notice of termination.
 If Sohu terminates without cause or an executive terminates his employment for good reason (each as defined in the employment agreements), the executive will be entitled to the following:

-- The executive will continue to receive payments equal to the executive's monthly base salary in effect on the date of termination for the shorter of (i) six months and (ii) the remainder of the term of the executive's employment agreement; - o Health insurance benefits will be provided at Sohu's expense for so long as Sohu is obligated to pay severance; and - o Sohu will be obligated to continue to carry the executive on its directors and officers' insurance policy for six years following the date of termination at Sohu's expense, subject to certain limits on the costs of the premiums.
+- o The executive will continue to receive payments equal to the executive's monthly base salary in effect on the date of termination for the shorter of (i) six months and (ii) the remainder of the term of the executive's employment agreement; - o Health insurance benefits will be provided at Sohu's expense for so long as Sohu is obligated to pay severance; and - o Sohu will be obligated to continue to carry the executive on its directors and officers' insurance policy for six years following the date of termination at Sohu's expense, subject to certain limits on the costs of the premiums.